Jack-Code2024/AssessmentTest/README.md

 Notes:
 - Since, we have already built the projects when cloning them from Github
-- We can find the executable file in this path:<br> {your loca path}\AssessmentTest\UnitTest\bin\Debug\net6.0
+- We can find the executable file in this path:
+  {your loca path}\AssessmentTest\UnitTest\bin\Debug\net6.0
 - Files inside this folder (i.e. \AssessmentTest\UnitTest\bin\Debug\net6.0) are needed to run the unit test on other machine where .NET runtime is installed
 - We can copy "net6.0" folder to the target machine and change it to an appropriate name (make sure .NET runtime is installed on the target machine)